gf78/css-device-classes/README.md

 </head>
 ```
 ### Wordpress
-Add the content of [functions.php](functions.php) to your theme's function.php file.
+Add the content of [functions.php](wordpress/functions.php) to your theme's function.php file or install the plugin [css-device-classes.zip](wordpress/css-device-classes.zip):

 ```
 ...